 - With a smaller canvas, you can gently tap the end of both wedges, or keys, into the corner with the hammer, working your way around to each corner.
 You may see the mitered space at the corner of the stretcher increase as you tap the wedge.

 - With a larger canvas, in order to keep the tension on the canvas even, you will want to push out the opposing stretcher bars first.
 In order to do that you will tap the wedges that push a stretcher bar in one direction, then rotate your canvas so that you can tap the wedges that push the opposite stretcher bar in the opposite direction.
 Then do the same for the remaining sides.

 - Tap the wedges gently a few times only.
 You may need to go around again, but you don't want to knock them too hard at first.
-You run the risk of splitting the wood of the stretcher or overcorrecting.
+You run the risk of splitting the wood of the stretcher, overcorrecting, or tearing the canvas.
 By gently tapping the wedges you will eventually achieve the desired tautness of canvas.